Attacking All Tasks at Once Using Adversarial Examples in Multi-Task Learning: Background and Motivation

-\textbf{\textsc{Single} Attack} - The first way in which multi-task models can be attacked is by focusing on only a single task gradient and ignoring the gradients of the rest tasks.
-The concept behind this naïve approach is that by creating an adversarial sample to attack one task, it may also work or \textit{transfer}~\cite{mahmood2021robustness} to other tasks.
-For example, from Eq.~\ref{eq:main}, APGD~\cite{croce2020reliable} can be adapted for single task gradient attacks $t_{j}$ with the appropriate choice of $F_{\delta}$:
+\textbf{\textsc{Single} Attack} - The first way in which multi-task models can be attacked is by focusing on only a single task's gradient and ignoring the gradients of the rest tasks.
+This approach is explored in~\cite{sobh2021adversarial, gurulingan2021uninet,li2023sibling}.
+For example, APGD~\cite{croce2020reliable} can be utilized to attack one of the task $t_{i}$ in the task set $\mathcal{T}$:

-where $\alpha$ is a hyperparameter in APGD that controls the influence of previous update steps on the current update step.
+where $\alpha$ is a hyperparameter in APGD that controls the influence of previous update steps on the current update step. $\mathcal{L}_{i}$ is the objective function of the task $t_i$ being attacked.
+We use \textsc{Single-x} to represent performing \textsc{Single} attack on a specific task \textsc{x}.

-\textbf{\textsc{Total} Attack} - The second way in which single task attacks can be converted to attack multi-task is through totaling all associated task loss functions $\mathcal{L}_i$, via summation.
-For example, Eq.~\ref{eq:main} with single task Projected Gradient Descent (PGD)~\cite{madry2018towards} can be adapted for \textsc{Total}-PGD with the appropriate choice of $F_{\delta}$:
+\textbf{\textsc{Total} Attack} - The second way in which single task attacks can be converted to attack multi-task models is through totaling all associated task loss functions $\mathcal{L}_i$, via summation.
+This approach is used in \cite{mao2020multitask,gurulingan2021uninet,ghamizi2022adversarial}.
+For example, single-task PGD~\cite{madry2018towards} can be adapted to \textsc{Total}-PGD:

-We show the different attack formulations for single-APGD and Total-PGD above, but it is important to note any combination of existing white-box attacks and the adaptations can be done.
+We show the different attack formulations for \textsc{Single-x} with APGD and \textsc{Total} with PGD, but it is important to note that any combination of existing white-box attacks and adaptations can be made.

-\textbf{Naïve Attack Limitations}: Both the \textsc{Single} and \textsc{Total} attacks come with significant drawbacks.
-For the \textsc{Single} attack, there is an underlying assumption in order for the attack to be effective: using one task's attack direction will guarantee attack success on all other tasks.
-Considering a \textsc{Single} attack designed for task $t_{a}$ with resulting adversarial perturbation $\delta_{a}$.
-Denote the remaining tasks as $\mathcal{T}^{'}=\mathcal{T}-\{t_{a}\}$, we can formulate the underlying assumption as:

-where $\Phi_{b}$ represents the set of all valid adversarial perturbations for task $t_{b}$ and $\delta_{b}$ is a perturbation from the valid set $\Phi_{b}$.
-The adversarial perturbations $\delta_{a}$ and $\delta_{b}$ created when attacking $t_{a}$ should be aligned with each other with high correlation at least $\kappa_{s}$.
-However, this assumption does not always hold, as the effectiveness of the single attack is limited due to the restricted transferability of attack methods~\cite{mahmood2021robustness}.
-For example, we show that in Figure \ref{fig:transfer}, when attacking the segmentation or the depth estimation task solely (\textsc{Single-Segm} or \textsc{Single-Depth}), the attack's effectiveness on the normal prediction task (Norm ARP) is limited.
+\textbf{Limitations of Existing Attacks} - Both the \textsc{Single} and \textsc{Total} attacks come with significant drawbacks. \textsc{Single} attack is designed to compromise one target task.
+It may incidentally affect the other tasks through adversarial transferability, but this multi-task effect is typically limited~\cite{mahmood2021robustness}.
+For example, in Figure \ref{fig:transfer}, we show that when attacking the segmentation or the depth estimation task solely (\textsc{Single-Segm} or \textsc{Single-Depth}), the attack effectiveness on the normal prediction task is limited.